Skip to main content

 • Mossad-involvement theories — summarized in reference articles and social research compilations as unproven claims, not adjudicated findings (Motive: Geopolitical Theories).

-• Israeli phone-at-UVU claims — amplified by Owens and aggregated internationally; reviewed defamation-safely on Twelve Israelis at UVU (Claims).
+• Israeli phone-at-UVU claims — amplified by Owens and aggregated internationally; reviewed on Twelve Israelis at UVU (Claims).

 Censorship and Agenda-Framing Claims